i23ud/individual-project/README.md

 image goes here
 #### winning / draw screen
 image goes here
-# Technology involved:
+## Technology involved:
 1. HTML
 * building elements and layout of tic-tac-toe board.
 2. CSS:
-⋅⋅* customise, style and animation to the page .
+* customise, style and animation to the page .
 3. JavaScript/jQuery:
-⋅⋅* To add functionality and logic and animations.
+* To add functionality and logic and animations.
 4. git
+5. GitHub
-##  story about your development process
+## Story about your development process
 1) Thinking about the idea of the project .
 2) Design the wireframe .
 3) build the HTML file .